Full-Time Senior Laboratory Technician, Art

 The Immigration Reform and Control Act of 1986, Public Law 99-603, requires that employers obtain documentation from every new employee which authorizes that individual to accept employment in this country.

 EQUAL OPPORTUNITY EMPLOYERJob Categories: Arts and Culture.
 Job Types: Full-Time.
-Job Tags: arts, carpentry, design, education, school, sculpture, and technical.
+Job Tags: arts, carpentry, design, education, and school.
 States: California.

 Please Share the Senior Laboratory Technician, Art job: